mhughe43/Harmonious-Harps/README.md

 We make online courses for learning the harp.
 We stand out because of our availability.
 Our target audience is adults.
 We want to convey a sense of fame, while at the same time being realistic.

 The client wanted me to create a front end website that will mainly sell the company's products.
 Besides the landing page, the website will need a information page, shop page and a privacy policy page.
 The landing page should have a Our Values section.
-There should be a call to action to get users to make a purchase.
 They would prefer a luxurious design, and would like you to use the brand color, which is white.
 Take into account the client's preferences and values.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4.